isomerpages/ura-lkywcp/_apply/0-prize-cycle.md

 title: 2024 Prize Cycle
 permalink: /prize-cycle/
 image: /images/2024-prize-cycle.jpg
-description: The nominations for the 2024 Prize cycle will open soon.
-Watch this space.
+description: The nominations for the 2024 Prize cycle are now open!
+Nominate your city now.
 ---

-##### The nominations for the 2024 Prize cycle will open on 1 Aug 2022.
-Join us at the [World Cities Summit 2022](https://www.worldcitiessummit.com.sg) in Singapore!
+##### The nominations for the 2024 Prize cycle are now open!
+Nominate your city now.

 ###### ![2024 Prize cycle](/images/2024-prize-cycle.jpg)**Click [here](/images/2024-prize-cycle-mobile.jpg/) to view the mobile version**